sumidaca/sumidaca.github.io/projects/project-4.md

 ## What Skills Did I Develop?

 This project focused on a number of skills I either recently learned or don't use very often.
 The main thing I got from this project is working with a team to develop a project.
 Needing to communicate on who's doing what, deadlines, and any issues members run into was a learning experience, since I'm more used to working at my own pace and not needing to worry about if someone has already started on an issue, explaining what part I'm working on, or if I'm working at a reasonable pace compared to the rest of the team.
-This project has also allowed my to get experience with Meteor, MongoDB, and Github.
+This project has also allowed my to get experience with Meteor, MongoDB, and GitHub.
 Working on making and deploying apps was very interesting, and learning how to manipulate databases was a fun challenge.

 The project page can be found [here](https://manoa-organization-database.github.io/), the project repository can be found [here](https://github.com/manoa-organization-database/manoa-organization-database), and the app itself can be found [here](https://manoa-organization-database.xyz/).